Reviewed by: Makerdeck Editorial Team

 Final Verdict

+The unlimited shows feature still sets it apart.
+No other host at this price point gives you that flexibility.
 The analytics are genuinely useful (not just vanity metrics), private podcasting opens up monetization options beyond ads, and the interface is clean enough that managing multiple shows does not feel overwhelming.
 The lack of built-in transcription and audio enhancement means you may need complementary tools, but the core hosting and analytics are excellent.

 Rating: 8/10